 The romance novel review blog Smart Bitches, Trashy Books accused Cassie Edwards of widespread

 plagiarism after finding multiple passages in her novels that appeared to be directly taken from reference works about Native American history and culture.
 Her publisher, Signet, stated that they believed the passages were used under fair use and would not be considered copyright infringement.
 Cassie Edwards is a best-selling American author of over 100 historical romance novels.
 She has been published by Dorchester Publishing, Signet Books, and Harlequin.
+The Associate Press had even picked this up!

 Now if this is true, what happens next?
 Nothing seemed to happen to Janet Dailey, so I really don't think anything will happen to Cassie Edwards.